AveryJD/project-nhl-player-cards/README.md

 ### Player Attributes Ranking Model
 - Built a ranking model that scores each player across various performance attributes based on scraped statistics
-- Adjusts attribute scores based on external variables
+- Adjusts attribute scores based on games played and time on ice
-    - (currently only games played; plans include teammate quality and other context-based adjustments)
 - Compares players' scores to assign a ranking for each attribute
 - Outputs a CSV file containing all player attribute scores and rankings